tdenimal/tdenimal.github.io/_posts/2020-08-08-kedro_custom_dataset.md

 ## Read whole directory

 To read a whole directory of files, set the type to *PartitionedDataSet*.
-Define *dataset* parameter to the *DICOMDataSet* type and set *path* to the directory containing our dcm files.
+Define *dataset* parameter to the *DICOMDataSet* type and set *path* to the directory containing our dcm files. *filename_suffix* will be used to identify all the dcm files.

 ```bash
 dicom_train: